River Club, Gauteng

 River Club is a suburb of Johannesburg in Gauteng, South Africa.

-It is a residentially zoned area near Sandton in Johannesburg's Region E of the City of Johannesburg Metropolitan Municipality.
+It is a residential area in Sandton in City of Johannesburg Metropolitan Municipality.

 Residents of the area consist mostly of middle and upper-middle class citizens.

 River Club borders the suburbs of Duxberry and Bryanston with the boundaries delineated by East Hertford in the east, Coleraine in the south, the Braamfontein Spruit in the north and William Nicol Drive in the east.

 The suburb also contains one of the most exclusive golf course's in the country, a small community restaurant and an office-zoned development.

 The postal code of the area is 2149 or 2191.